ryancha1205/TodoList/README.md

-#TODO list
+# TODO list

 Todo list a simple react components App you can add items on typing what you want to add

-#App
+# App

--App is the parent component,
+- App is the parent component,
--I added the children component TodoForm and TodoList -set state of todos, In order to use the state
+- I added the children component TodoForm and TodoList
+- set state of todos, In order to use the state
--I needed to fetch the state into the other components
+- I needed to fetch the state into the other components
-###Transfer state to other components
+### Transfer state to other components
 ```sh
 $<TodoForm todo_data={this.state.todos}
 addNewTodoFunc={this.addNewTodo.bind(this)}/>
 $<Todolist todo_data={this.state.todos}/>
 ```
-###TodoForm
+### TodoForm
 -In order to make value of what I have typed
 -Set state text as what I type